criblio/appscope/website/src/pages/docs/config-file.md

   # categories of events.
 Their type property specifies the category.
   # The rest of the properties are filters, so only matching events are
   # generated.
 Comment out an array entry to disable the category.
 If you
-  # comment out `event > watch` entirely, the default event watch list
+  # comment out `event > watch` entirely, the default event watch list,
-  # will be used which has all but metric enabled.
+  # which has all but metric enabled, will be used.
   #
   watch:

     # The file category includes writes to files.
 It's intended primarily for
-    # monitoring log files but is capable of generating events to writes to any
+    # monitoring log files, but is capable of generating events from writes to any
     # file.
 The name and value properties are regular expressions applied to
     # the filename and written data, respectively.
 Events will be generated when
     # both match.